 Australian Journalism Review welcomes submissions on topics reflecting a broad range of perspectives on journalism theory, practice and education.

-AJR is published twice a year, usually in July and December, and deadlines for submissions are generally March 15 and September 15.
+AJR is published twice a year, usually in July and December, and deadlines for submissions in 2019 are February 1 and July 5.

 Articles submitted to AJR should be original contributions and not under consideration for any other publication at the same time.
 Exceptions should be clearly indicated.

 Article submissions, including a brief abstract of 100 to 150 words, should be sent as an email attachment to the Editor at email@example.com.
 Please ensure the name(s) and email addresses of the author(s) are clearly indicated, as well as their formal positions and institutional affiliations.

 Articles focused on theoretical development and original research should not normally exceed about 6000 words.
 Preference will be given to articles not exceeding this length.
 All articles are double blind peer reviewed.

 Authors are responsible for obtaining copyright for any illustrations, tables, figures or other material previously published elsewhere.
 Please note that preference will be given to articles with fewer than six graphs/tables.

 Articles should be submitted as Word documents or similar, with a minimum of formatting.
 Avoid footnotes wherever possible.

 AJR adheres to principles of responsible research publication.